Jaycode88/veg-centric-msp3/README.md

 Our font choices, including the fallback option, reflect the project's personality and goals, combining elegance with readability to create an engaging and visually appealing user interface.

+- ## Background
+    In This design, I have chosen a white background as the primary canvas for several compelling reasons:

+    - Cleanliness and Freshness: White universally signifies cleanliness and freshness, aligning with our goal of presenting a clean and inviting interface.
+It provides a pristine, clutter-free backdrop that conveys purity and simplicity.

+    - High Readability: White backgrounds ensure excellent text contrast, enhancing content readability.
+This is crucial for user engagement and comprehension in our user interface.

+    - Timelessness: hite backgrounds have a timeless quality, remaining relevant and appealing over time.
+They serve as a neutral canvas that allows other design elements to shine.

+    - Image Appeal: The decision to employ a plain white background serves a crucial purpose within the design.
+By opting for a minimalist backdrop, we intentionally create a canvas that allows the vibrant colors within the images to take center stage and captivate the user's attention.

+Additionally, I've introduced pale goldenrod cards (#DED8A0) strategically in certain interface sections for visual interest and subtle elegance.

 - ## Wireframes
     The basic layout of Veg-Centric Recipes was created with [Balsamiq](https://balsamiq.com/).

 ![Mock-up](static/documentation/wireframes.webp)

 - ## High Fidelity Prototype
     The Prototype for the main page was made with [Figma](https://www.figma.com/)

 ![Mock-up](static/documentation/highfidelity.webp)